corinalogan/grackles/EasyToReadFiles/g_flexmanip.md

 NOTE on 10 April 2019: We are discontinuing the reversal learning experiment on the touchscreen because it appears to measure something other than what we are trying to test and it requires a huge time investment for each bird (which consequently reduces the number of other tests they are available to participate in).
 This is not necessarily surprising because this is the first time touchscreen tests have been conducted in this species, and also the first time this particular reversal experiment has been conducted on a touchscreen with birds (to our knowledge).
 So we had no idea going into it what was going to happen.
 We are basing this decision on data from four grackles (2 in the flexibility manipulation group and 2 in the flexibility control group; 3 males and 1 female).
 All four of these individuals show highly inconsistent learning curves and require hundreds of trials to form each preference when compared to the performance of these individuals on the color tube reversal experiment.
 It appears that there is a confounding variable with the touchscreen such that they are extremely slow to learn a preference as indicated by passing our criterion of 17 correct trials out of the most recent 20.
 One confound could be that they must discriminate between shapes rather than colors.
 Shapes are known to require a few more trials for a preference to develop, but nothing on the order of what we found here (e.g., @shaw2015wild: mean=40 trials color, mean=55 trials shape in New Zealand robins; @isden2013performance: mean=6 trials color, mean=10 trials shape in spotted bowerbirds).
 Another confound could be that they find it somehow rewarding simply to touch the screen and have something happen, regardless of whether they receive a food reward (e.g., they touch the screen on one of the stimuli and the screen goes blank because the trial ends).
 It is unclear what this confounding variable could be and we will not investigate it further given that these individuals need to complete a large test battery.
 The time investment to complete the touchscreen reversal experiment is significant: of the birds in the manipulation group which undergo 5 reversals on the touchscreen, Mole took 4 months and Habanero is on a similar track (he is not done yet).
 The birds in the control group (Queso and Tapa) only undergo only 1 reversal on the touchscreen, so it overall requires less time for these individuals.
 We will not include the data from this experiment when conducting the cross-test comparisons in the Analysis Plan section of this preregistration.
 Instead, in the results section of the resulting article, we will provide summary results for this experiment and qualitatively compare it with performance on the color tube reversal test to explain why we removed this experiment.

+NOTE on 16 April 2019:  Since we are discontinuing the touchscreen reversal learning experiment, we will add an additional, but distinct multi-access box task.
+As such, we will still measure flexibility across three different experiments.
+There are two main differences between the plastic multi-access box, and the additional wooden multi-access box added on this date.
+First, the wooden multi-access box is a natural log in which we carved out 4 compartments.
+As a result, the stimuli are more comparable to what the grackle has experienced during development in the wild.
+Each compartment is covered by clear plastic doors that require different behaviors to open.
+Furthermore, there is only one food item available in the plastic multi-access box and the bird could use any of 4 loci to reach it.
+In contrast, the wooden multi-access box has a piece of food in each of the 4 separate compartments.
+As such, we can determine if grackles are better able to inhibit manipulating a non-functional loci when food is no longer present.

 ### B. PARTITIONING THE RESULTS

 We may present the different hypotheses in separate papers.